 In January of this year, Baylor’s hard work paid off again when another one of his steers earned him an astonishing $106,000 at the stock show.
 Once again, Baylor showed he had a heart for giving when he said he planned on tithing on his winnings to his church.
 In fact, his parents said he would give it all away if they let him.

 What an amazing kid!
 To have giving back to his church be one of the first things that popped into Baylor’s mind after winning that much money tells me he is wise beyond his years.
 I think a lot of kids have giving hearts, and we should give them an opportunity to give not only their money but also their time and talents.
 Group’s Sunday school curriculum KidsOwn Worship gives kids a chance each week to give an offering to God.
-For those of you who give your kids a time for giving at your church, I want to share some of the cool ways we found to allow kids to give back.
+For those of you who give your kids a time for giving at your church, I want to share some creative ways to collect offering at church.

 Say: One way to thank God for meeting our needs is to let him use us to meet the needs of others.
 We should look for ways to care for others as God cares for us.
 (Give each person a small envelope and a pencil.)

 Ask: Why does God want to use us to meet needs?
 (Because we are Christians; because we are supposed to be a light to others.)
 How can we help meet the needs of others?
 (Give some of our things to charity; listen to a friend who is sad; share with others.)
 How does giving our offerings show God we’re thankful he meets our needs?
 (We are giving back to God; we are giving our extra money to help others.)

 Say: On your envelope, list specific ways God has met your needs, or draw a picture of how God takes care of you.
 Then, if you brought an offering, place it in the envelope and seal it.
 As you put your envelopes in the bowl, thank God for meeting your needs.